Armenia renews shelling Azerbaijani positions along state border

 By Vugar Khalilov

-The Armenian armed forces have renewed shelling the Azerbaijani military positions along the state border, Azernews reports, citing the Defense Ministry.
+The Armenian armed forces have renewed shelling of Azerbaijani military positions along the state border, Azernews reports, citing the Defense Ministry.

-On the evening of October 9, units of the Armenian armed forces, using various caliber arms, subjected to fire Azerbaijani military positions stationed in Kalbajar District’s Alibayramli, Istisu, and Zaylik, as well as Gadabay District’s Novoivanovka settlements from their positions in Basarkhecar [Gegharkunik] region’s Yukhari Zaghali, Istisu,Yukhari Shorja [Verin Shorzha] and Jil villages, the ministry said.
+On October 10, at 2300 hours, units of the Armenian armed forces, using small arms, periodically subjected to fire Azerbaijani military positions stationed in Dashkasan District’s Astaf village from their positions in Basarkhecar (Gegharkunik) region’s Garaiman village, the ministry said.

+Similarly, on the same day, starting from 0955 to 1630 hours, units of the Armenian armed forces, using various caliber weapons, periodically shelled Azerbaijani army positions stationed in Dashkasan’s Tazakand, as well as Tovuz District’s Aghbulag villages from their positions in Basarkechar’s Garaiman and Gunashli, as well as Tovuzgala (Tavush) region’s Chinarli villages, the ministry reported earlier.

-Units of the Azerbaijani army took appropriate retaliatory measures to suppress the opposite side, the report added.
+On both occasions, the Azerbaijani army units took appropriate retaliatory measures to suppress the opposite side, the report added.

 Armenia periodically shells Azerbaijani military positions on liberated territories.
 Since early September, Azerbaijani positions have multiple times come under Armenian fire.